tagbug/java2umltext/README.md

 # java2umltext

+> Forked from feitosa-daniel/java2umltext, but with generic types support, and some small improvements.

 Create [PlantUML](https://plantuml.com/class-diagram) and [Mermaid](https://mermaid-js.github.io/mermaid/#/classDiagram) class diagrams from Java source code with ease.

 - `java2umltext` exports text files (not images).